llm-bible/llm-bible.github.io/_publications/tay2022unifying.markdown

 citations: 81
 bibkey: tay2022unifying
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2205.05131'}]
-tags: [Pre-Training, Fine-Tuning, Prompting, In-Context Learning, GPT]
+tags: [Pre-Training, Fine-Tuning, Prompting, In-Context Learning, GPT, Tools, Transformer]
 ---
 Existing pre-trained models are generally geared towards a particular class of problems.
 To date, there seems to be still no consensus on what the right